PecanProject/betydbdoc-dataentry/bulk_upload.md

         purposes, the string `-ignore` may be appended to each of these headings.
-One might want to do this, for example, to keep a visual record of the author, year, and title even when it is the citation doi that is being used to determine how the data will associated with a citation in the database.)
+One might want to do this, for example, to keep a visual record of the author, year, and title even when it is the citation DOI that is being used to determine how the data will associated with a citation in the database.)
 Each value in the `citation_doi` column must exactly match the `doi` attribute of some row in the `citations` table except that letter case and